pinax/django-announcements/CONTRIBUTING.md

 # How to Contribute

-There are many ways you can help contribute to django-announcements and the various apps, themes, and starter projects that it is made up of.
+There are many ways you can help contribute to django-announcements.
 Contributing code, writing documentation, reporting bugs, as well as reading and providing feedback on issues and pull requests, all are valid and necessary ways to help.